 The spatial awareness enabled by UWB’s precise ranging also creates new opportunities for users to interact with their devices, like point-to-control.
 Point your phone at an object you want to control (TV, thermostat, microwave) and the phone offers context-appropriate menu options.

 As you can see, one size does not fit all in location services.
 It’s a fine balance of power consumption, cost and accuracy.
 The most compelling solutions use multiple techniques for determining position and communicating that position, even in mass market consumer products.
 Leaders like Apple already integrate GPS, cellular, Wi-Fi, Bluetooth and UWB, even in their smartwatches.

-CEVA is uniquely positioned with its strong portfolio of technologies for positioning, spanning Bluetooth, UWB, Wi-Fi, Cellular IoT, GNSS and IMU.
+CEVA is uniquely positioned with its strong portfolio of technologies for positioning, spanning Bluetooth connectivity, UWB, WiFi IP, Cellular IoT, GNSS and IMU.
 Talk to us at CEVA to understand how best to meet your location needs and find that market-winning differentiation.